aofolts/sherpa-gatsby/src/data/packages/camper/index.md

 level: "Simple"
 price: 460
 icon: "./camper.png"
-useCase: "Nonprofits with a limited budget, solo freelancers, or entrepeneurs who just want to test the waters."
+useCase: "Nonprofits with a limited budget, solo freelancers, or entrepreneurs who just want to test the waters."
 ---

 ### Overview